Calbeh/Natural-Techniques/README.md

 # Natural-Techniques
 An addon to the origins mod that adds replaces the base origins, adding a system of origins similar to Jujutsu Kaisen.
 Just download the .zip file and put it in your world datapack folder.
-Mod Requirements: Origins, Origins Extra Keybinds, Appli, Apugli, and Voile.
+Mod Requirements: Origins, Origins Extra Keybinds, Appli, Apugli, Voile, and N.T.O.R.I